 The University of Rio Grande/Rio Grande Community College publishes and distributes an annual crime report to all current students, faculty and staff.
-This report includes statistics for the years 2013-2016.
+This report includes statistics for the years 2021-2023.
 It is also given to any applicant for enrollment or employment upon request and can be mailed.
 It is prepared to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
 Each year an email notification is made to all enrolled students, faculty and staff that provide the website to access this report.
-The Annual Crime report is also available on the University of Rio Grande website http://rio.edu/campuspolice.
+The Annual Crime report is also available on the University of Rio Grande website http://rio.edu/campus-police.
 The report is compiled using crime statistics from reports taken by the campus police and surrounding law enforcement agencies.

-The University of Rio Grande campus consists of more than 31 academics, administrative, recreational, and residential buildings situated on 170 acres in the village of Rio Grande, Ohio.
-Located along a major federal highway (U.S. Route 35), the University currently enrolls approximately 1800 students, of which about 350 are resident students.
-Additionally, the University has 193 full-time and 90 part-time employees.
+The University of Rio Grande main campus consists of more than 31 academic, administrative, recreational, and residential buildings situated on 170 acres in the village of Rio Grande, Ohio.
+Located along a major federal highway (U.S. Route 35).
+In addition, Rio Grande operates five additional campuses, location in Meigs County, Jackson County, Vinton County, Columbiana County, and Hamilton County.
+TheUniversity currently enrolls approximately 2300 students, of which about 485 are resident students.
+Additionally, the University has 290 full-time and 365 part-time employees.